UltrosBot/Ultros/doc/installation/index.rst

 If you're thick-skulled, paranoid about wasting space or just don't like Git, you can download a zipball from the site_, but you will have to keep it up-to-date manually.

 Please see below for OS-specific installation instructions.
+For configuration, please see the :ref:`configuration` page.

 .. _installation-windows: